High-Performance-IO/capio/README.md

 - `CAPIO_DIR` This environment variable tells to both server and application the mount point of capio
 - `CAPIO_LOG_LEVEL` this environment tells both server and application the log level to use.
 This variable works only if `-DCAPIO_LOG=TRUE` was specified during cmake phase.
-- `CAPIO_LOGFILE` This environment variable is defined only for capio_posix applications and specifies the logfile name to which capio will log to.
+- `CAPIO_LOG_PREFIX` This environment variable is defined only for capio_posix applications and specifies the logfile name to which capio will log to.
 If this variable is not defined, capio will log by default to `posix_thread_*.log`.
 An equivalent is available on capio server with option `-l`
-  - `CAPIO_LOGDIR` This environment variable is defined only for capio_posix applications and specifies the directory name to which capio will log to.
+    - `CAPIO_LOG_DIR` This environment variable is defined only for capio_posix applications and specifies the directory name to which capio will log to.
 If this variable is not defined, capio will log by default to `capio_logs`.
 An equivalent is available on capio server with option `-d`

 ## How to inject streaming capabilities into your workflow